-Relative to non-miners, we observed that miners were more often the victims of physical and sexual violence.
-This likely strengthens the view that mine sites may be a significant site of violent confrontation.
+Furthermore, we observed that miners were more frequently the victims of physical and sexual violence than non-miners.
+This likely strengthens the idea that mine sites are far more often the sites of violent confrontation than other social locations.

-Another important finding was that reported physical or sexual violence had no correlation with the presence or absence of due diligence programmes.
+Another important finding was that the experienced physical or sexual violence had no correlation with the presence or absence of due diligence schemes.
 That is, one was just as likely to be a victim of physical or sexual violence in a due diligence zone as they were in a non-due diligence zone.
 Further research is necessary to ascertain if due diligence programmes are able to mitigate the experience of various types of violence over the longue durée.